rjmeats/DailyRainfall/Notes/Snow_Indicators.md

 <img src="snow_images/DRain_1871-1880_Cambridgeshire_p6.instructions.jpg" style="width:800px">

+When the Daily Rainfall form became two-sided in 1924, the instructions on the back did not give any guidance on snow handling until 1955 (see later section).

+<a id="pamphlet-and-similar-instructions"></a>

 ### Pamphlet and similar instructions

 The Met Office Online Archive does not seem to contain any of the various 'Rules for Rainfall Observer' and similar pamphlets issued by the British Rainfall Organisation over time.
 However parts of them, including the rules, were sometimes printed in annual *British Rainfall* editions.
 And editions of *British Rainfall* before the first pamphlet (~1878) also listed similar rules.

-The extracts below show a few sample snapshots of the snow rules (often appearing as Rule XV):
+The extracts below show a few sample snapshots of the snow rules (often appearing as Rule XV and later as Rule 13):

 British Rainfall 1864 p12: